 An immersive art installation that uses a combination of digital and physical media to create a sensory experience about cyclic existence and the dynamic underworld.

-These brand guidelines were created to ensure consistency in our visual materials for outreach as well as for the installation.
+After establishing our story and deciding on a title, we created brand guidelines to ensure consistency in our visual materials for outreach as well as for the installation.

 social media outreach